nrbjerg/xion/README.md

 # Xion
 A *pure* python implementation of a branch and bound MILP solver, originally created for educational purposes.
 This has however changed as development progressed - The behind the development of Xion is now to to make the *fastest pure python MILP solver* possible.

-I say *pure* since it uses HiGHS (for now through scipy.optimize.linprog) to solve the LP-relaxations of the MILP under the hood, which is a major part of the computational burden when solving MILP problems.
+I say *pure* since it uses [HiGHS](https://highs.dev) (for now through [scipy.optimize.linprog](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html)) to solve the LP-relaxations of the MILP under the hood, which is a major part of the computational burden when solving MILP problems.

 ## Example: Solving the 0-1 Knapsack problem using Xion
-Below you will find a simple illustrative example of how the Xion library can be utilized to solve a simple binary knapsack problem.
+Below you will find a simple illustrative example of how the Xion library can be utilized to solve a simple 0-1 knapsack problem.

 ```python
 from xion import MILP, Constraint, Variable, solve